marcofranceschini015/marcofranceschini015/README.md

 Italian 🇮🇹 **Backend Developer** based in Germany 🇩🇪.

-I work mainly on **backend services** using Java and Python, with a strong interest in system design, architectural trade-offs, and operational quality.
+I work mainly on **backend services** using Java and Python, with a strong interest in system design.
+I build small developer tools to make my work easier.
-I also enjoy working on side projects and research, including **applied machine learning**, **network security experiments**, and developer tooling.
+I also enjoy working on side projects and research, including **applied machine learning** and **network security experiments**.

 ---